-You all know that song.
-But when it comes down to it, when you are in a state of fear, anxiety, anger and worry; you want to be happy but can’t.
+We all know that song.
+But when it comes down to it, when you are in a state of fear, anxiety, anger and worry, you want to be happy but can’t.
 Why is that?
 People don’t realize that they are trying to change their mood the wrong way.
-We feel before we know what we actually feeling.
+We feel before even realizing it.
 What that means is if someone crosses me or glares at me, my body has a reaction of shock, questioning, etc. and from that bottom feeling, then you start to engage the why.
 And that is understanding what you are feeling.

 In order to do that, you must be aware that you are feeling fear and worry.
-So you must accept and acknowledge the current state before you are ab le to change it.
+So you must accept and acknowledge the current state before you are able to change it.
 Otherwise, it will be a denial of your state, mind and body.
 If we deny ourselves, we feel even more depressed.
-Honour yourself in whatever your state you are in and thereby having the power to choose to be inany state you want.
+Honor yourself in whatever state you are in and thereby having the power to choose to be in any state you want.
 That is the key.
-Choice.
-Example.
+A Choice.
+An Example.
 Winning journal.
 Inclusion of practice here.
-We are so used to a culture of complaining, blaming, criticizing and judging our lacks that leads to an underline state of constantly feeling not good enough, doubt.
+We are so used to a culture of complaining, blaming, criticizing and judging our lacks that leads to an underline state of constantly feeling not good enough, doubtful.
 That’s the reason for low self esteem as seen from clients and myself.
 We are constantly being put in that state.
 How can anyone achieve anything in that state?
-That’s why so many people have lost the will to try harder, want more.
-Ifwe are able to acknowledge that state, see ourselves feeling down, neglected, shamed, guilty, imagine yourself seeing yourself as a little child.
+That’s why so many people have lost the will to try harder, wanting more.
+If we are able to acknowledge that state, see ourselves feeling down, neglected, shamed, guilty, imagine yourself seeing yourself as a little child.
 What would you do?
-I know what I would do?
-I would pull the child and say what’s wrong, what can I help you with?
+You know what I would do?
+I would pull the child and ask ‘What’s wrong?
+What can I help you with?
 What’s wrong with providing compassion and support.
 The more you are able to do this, the more the child will open up, trust you and tell you exactly what they need.
 That is how you acknowledge your state.